Victor-M-Gomes/Group_Presentation24April/notes_presentation.md

         -   Testing the card: Test the signal recorded when using the electronic card, how it looked and if there were any problems.

             As a matter of fact there were a lot of electromagnetic noise (&asymp; 85 MHz) making the whole record noisy, what could severely affect my future measurements.
 Thus I had to seek the source of the problem.
 After much inspection, we all agreed that the source was the switching regulator (*that transforms the input voltage and current to desired values*).
 Indeed, after properly removing it from the card, the EM noise disappeared.
+        -   Testing electrodes: The max amplitude measured with each electrode of every comb was analysed.
+Some electrodes did not have a consistent amplitude value.
+Using a multimeter I realized a continuity test in each electrode.
+From them I concluded the problem is in the connection between some electrodes and the golden part connecting them to the electronic card.
+They are possibly not touching sufficiently to allow current to pass since no continuity was seen.
+Problem not yet solved. (*Short comb: 9,24,26,27 and 31*; *Long comb: 2,5,7,18 and 24*)